New tool for benchmarking water sensitivity in regional Australia

 Chandler said that, while ‘water-sensitive cities’ is a phrase that’s been thrown around, the tool aims to debunk what water sensitivity means to different regions.

-“The tool itself came about because we were using this term ‘water-sensitive cities’ with the ultimate goal of achieving a combination of sustainability, resilience, great livability and productivity,” she said.
+“The tool itself came about because we were using this term ‘water-sensitive cities’ with the ultimate goal of achieving a combination of sustainability, resilience, great liveability and productivity,” she said.

 “What we are missing is: how do we measure it?
 How do we start to visualise water sensitivity in terms of management?